amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 - [See Also](#see-also)

 ## About the baseline configuration

+The script uses switches for each configuration item outlined in [scripted configuration](#scripted-configuration).

+Each switch can be run individually, multiple switches can be included, or the `-All` switch can be used to apply everything in the configuration.

+> **Note**: Do not use the `-All` switch unless the `mlz-aad-parameters.json` file has been updated and validated for your organization.

 To learn about the deployment process, see the [about page](/doc/baseline/AAD-Config-Baseline-About.md).

+## Prepare to mange Azure AD
+Before we can get started with the scripted configuration, we need to validate Azure AD tenant access, licensing, and other prerequisites for managing Azure AD.

+Steps to get started are outlined in [Prepare to manage Azure AD](/doc/baseline/Prepare-AAD-Managment.md).

 # Scripted Configuration
 The document layout matches each section in the `Configure-AADTenantBaseline.ps1` PowerShell script.